 LMN (the modelling language used) was a remarkably prescient predecessor (10 years ahead!) of BPMN (Business Process Model and Notation).
 Most of the building blocks of LMN can be mapped to BPMN elements very nicely, as we will explain elsewhere.
 But LogSim contains on top of these modelling facilities a complete and robust simulation environment.
 Using this environment you can actually run your processes, and validate them against realistic dynamic behaviour, such as waiting lines, stochastic arrivals etc. With LogSim you build executable business process models.

 This is different from the executability BPMN offers, and the various vendor tools contained in the products mentioned earlier, such as Tibco.
-That is because of the high level of realism that is close to what you will encounter in the "real" world.
-Executing a BPMN model in a service bus is actually something completely different than simulating that model.
+That is because of the high level of realism that is close to what you will encounter in the “real” world.
+Executing a BPMN model in a service bus or on a process automation platform is actually something completely different than simulating that model.

 The extensions that we deemed necessary for BPMN to be really simulatable are:

 Probably some more will pop up in the test runs.

 LogSim 4 will make it possible to build executable and simulatable BPMN models.
 Many environments and tools like BPSim promise this, we know, but we believe we make a difference, because our approach is different.
 Simulation in LogSim is not an add-on to a modelling tool or language, but the modelling tool is built on top of a robust simulation environment, containing robust simulation features such as: